ericmarkmartin/profile/content/_index.md

 I study classical flute and love listening to classical music---in particular the works of J. S. Bach, Mahler, Ravel, Shostakovich, and Sibelius.

-I am a reader of creative non-fiction, philosophical texts, textbooks, and research literature.
+I read creative non-fiction, philosophical texts, textbooks, and research literature.

 From time to time I enjoy soldering and programming embedded systems on